our challenges

 Many of our facilities are 70 to 100 years old and no longer meet today's standards for safety, accessibility and learning.

-Built over 100 years ago, Austin High School is the oldest school in the district and requires the most repairs and upgrades.
+Built over 100 years ago, Austin High School is the oldest school in the district and requires critical repairs and upgrades.
 The building has an outdated boiler, aging electrical and HVAC systems, restrooms and locker rooms that are not fully ADA-compliant, and a fire alarm system that needs upgrades.
+Classrooms need improvements to continue to support learning, such as updated cabinets, ceilings, and doors.
+Exterior doors, walls, and pavement also need repair.
+The cafeteria storage room can be reconfigured for better use of space.

 Austin High School includes the Area Learning Center and the Austin Online Academy.